Pain · Mittelstand

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No M&A transaction work.
 No renegotiation of the distribution agreement, which sits with corporate counsel.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

-Next moveIf the failing layer is commercial, move toward /engagements/ or /contact/#inquiry.
+Next stepIf the break is commercial, continue to /engagements/ or /contact/#inquiry.

 Start the inquiry →